Menu

 • The children have fun and remember what they have learnt

-These form our key Principles for Science (the full Principles of Science can be found below and we were proud to have been awarded the Primary Science Quality Mark in 2016.
+These form our key Principles for Science and we were proud to have been awarded the Primary Science Quality Mark in 2016.

 Our Science Curriculum aims that by the time the children complete Year 4, they have: